Substitutive Arnoux-Rauzy sequences have pure discrete spectrum: Introduction

 \paragraph{Substitutions and self-similarity} Self-similarity is a notion that has proved its relevance in the study of dynamical systems.
 Among the numerous ways of producing self-similar dynamical systems, substitutions play a prominent role.
 The term ``substitution'' encompasses symbolic replacement rules that act on words (generating symbolic dynamical systems), and more generally replacement rules acting on finite sets of compact subsets of $\bbR^d$ (generating tiling spaces, the most celebrated example being the Penrose tiling).
 Substitutions prove to be very useful in many mathematical fields (combinatorics on words, number theory, harmonic analysis, ergodic theory), as well as in theoretical computer science and physics, such as illustrated by the bibliography of \cite{PF02}.

 \paragraph{$S$-adic systems} A natural generalization of substitutive symbolic dynamical systems arises when one considers the dynamical system obtained by iterating not one, but several substitutions taken from a finite set $S$ of substitutions: such systems are said \emph{$S$-adic}.
 For more details see, \emph{e.g.}, \cite{Dur00, Leroy11}.
 These systems, which have hierarchical structure, belong to the larger category of fusion tilings introduced in \cite{PS11}, which also includes Bratteli-Vershik systems as well as multi-dimensional cut-and-stack transformations.
 These hierarchies are not necessarily the same at each level (as it is the case for purely substitutive systems), but there are only finitely many different possible structures at each level.

-Linearly recurrent systems form a widely studied class of systems that share many properties with substitutive dynamical systems.
-For instance, it has been proved that measure-theoretic and topological discrete spectrum are equivalent for linearly recurrent systems \cite{CDHM}, as it was already known before for dynamical systems arising from a single primitive substitution \cite{Hos86}, see also \cite{Sol2}.
 The notion of $S$-adic system has been used notably for the description of linearly recurrent systems.
 For instance, Durand characterized linearly recurrent subshifts as the set of primitive proper $S$-adic subshifts \cite{Dur00, Dur03}.

 \paragraph{Arnoux-Rauzy sequences} Sturmian sequences are among the most classical examples of $S$-adic sequences and are a classical object of combinatorics on words and symbolic dynamics.
 They are the infinite sequences of two letters with factor complexity $n+1$ (\emph{i.e.}, they have exactly $n+1$ factors of length $n$), and they correspond to natural codings of irrational rotations on the circle~\cite{MH40}.
 These sequences admit an $S$-adic definition: they are the sequences that belong to the symbolic dynamical systems generated by iterating the two substitutions $\sigma_1 : 1 \mapsto 1, 2 \mapsto 21$, and $\sigma_2 : 1 \mapsto 12, 2 \mapsto 2$.
 See~\cite[Chap.
 6]{PF02} and~\cite[Chap.
 2]{Lot97} for a detailed survey of their properties.